There is a Landmark Education distinction that no one gets…

 A person wrote to me.
 She said that I never told her how to raise her vibration.
-And I should.
+And that I should.

 I looked at our correspondence from before.
 She paid for her Starting Point Measurements.
 In the document where I explain what all those numbers mean, I say: if your hydration is low: get the Water Energizer.
 If your health number is low, ask if I will take you as a Health Consultation client.

-But she is a clearing for being neglected.
+But she is a clearing for BEING NEGLECTED.

 I am a clearing for being continually challenged to grow.

 I am a clearing for being continually challenged to grow.
-Many times each day.
+Many times, each day.
 I am challenged to see where I am not serving you as well as I could.
 Where I am not clear.
 How I can get better.